FlowBot3D: Learning 3D Articulation Flow to Manipulate Articulated Objects

 \subsection{Training Details}

 We design a flow prediction network -- which we refer to as ArtFlowNet -- using the dense prediction configuration of PointNet++ \cite{Qi2017-dc} as a backbone, and train it using standard supervised learning with the Adam optimizer.
-We train the network using a dataset of synthetically-generated (observation, ground-truth flow) pairs based on the ground-truth kinematic and geometric structure provided by the PartNet-Mobility dataset~\cite{Xiang2020-oz}.
+We emphasize that we train a \textit{single} model to predict 3DAF across all categories, using a dataset of synthetically-generated (observation, ground-truth flow) pairs based on the ground-truth kinematic and geometric structure provided by the PartNet-Mobility dataset~\cite{Xiang2020-oz}.
 During each step of training, we select an object in the dataset, randomize the state $S$ of the object, and compute a new supervised pair $(O_S, F_S)$, which we use to compute the loss and update the model parameters.
 During training, each object is seen in 100 different randomized configurations.
 Details of our dataset construction and model architecture can be found in the supplementary materials.